 Approach 1: Treat the Business Closure as a Persistence Issue

 This approach has previously been proposed by Guidehouse.
 The savings for the measure or project would be is verified as installed and the lifetime savings are calculated using effective useful life (EUL) in the TRM.
-This would require that EULs in the TRM capture all persistence effects, including business closures.
+This would require that EULs in the TRM capture all persistence effects, including effects on EUL due to business closures.

 Approach 2: Verify Savings for the Time the Equipment was in Service